rastogi80496/Ai-Portfolio/README.md

 - **💻 GitHub API** - Fetches live data about repositories and contributions directly from GitHub
 - **⚡ Client-Side Magic** - All processing happens in the browser, no backend server required

-## 🤝 Contributing & Feedback

-This portfolio is a living project that evolves with my work.
-If you'd like to contribute or have suggestions:

-1. Feel free to fork the repository
-2. Open an issue to discuss your ideas
-3. Submit a pull request with your improvements

-I welcome all feedback to make this portfolio even better!

 ## 📝 License